-Archaeologists believe that ancient peoples first measured time by tracking the phases of the moon.
-Starting around 20,000 years ago, they recorded these moon phases on cave walls as well as on stone, antler and bone.
-Scientists speculated that early humans’ interest in time likely served both practical and superstitious purposes.
+Archaeologists believe that ancient peoples first measured time by tracking the phases of the Moon.
+Starting around 20,000 years ago, people recorded these Moon phases on cave walls as well as on stone, antler and bone.
+Scientists speculate that early humans’ interest in time likely served both practical and ritual purposes.

-Approximately 5,000 years ago, Egyptians noticed that the rising of the star Sirius usually coincided with the flooding of the Nile, a vital annual event upon which their civilization depended for food.
-They built the first sundials to mark the passage of the day.
-They arranged the day into the “duodecimal system” of 12 hours of day and night we use today.
+Around 5,000 years ago, Egyptians built the first sundials to mark the passage of time.
+They arranged the day into the “duodecimal system” of 12 hours of day and night that we use today.

 The Egyptians later built the first water clocks.
-They measured time by regulating the flow of water out of a tank.
-Markings on the tank represented the hours and as the tank emptied, the time could be told by looking at the level of the water in the tank.
-Using the same design, the Chinese built a more accurate and reliable clock by using liquid mercury, not water, to avoid freezing.
+These devices measured time by regulating the flow of water out of a tank.
+Markings on the tank represented hours, and as the tank emptied, the time could be told by looking at the level of the remaining water.
+Following the same design, the Chinese built a more accurate and reliable clock that used liquid mercury in place of water to avoid freezing.

-The hourglass is a surprisingly recent invention; evidence suggests that it first appeared less than a thousand years ago.
-It operated according to the same basic principle as the water clock: It used gravity’s pull on a substance to mark the passage of time.
+Evidence suggests that the hourglass first appeared less than a thousand years ago.
+It operated according to the same basic principle as the water clock: using gravity’s pull on a substance to mark the passage of time.
 The candle clock, another invention from the last thousand years, measured time based upon how quickly a “standard” candle of a given material and length would burn.

 The first truly mechanical clock that resembled today’s timekeeping devices was built in Europe in the 14th century.
-Early mechanical clocks were only accurate to about 15 minutes per day, about as accurate as a sundial could get when the sun was out.
-Mechanical clocks’ precision and accuracy increased steadily with the development of the pendulum-driven clock in the 16th century and the spring-driven clock in the 17th century.
+Early mechanical clocks were accurate to only about 15 minutes per day — about the same as a sundial.
+Mechanical clocks’ precision and accuracy increased steadily with the development of spring-driven clocks in the 16th century and pendulum clocks in the 17th century.

 Around this time, the Royal Society of London proposed a standard for timekeeping.
 It was actually a standard of length: the length of a pendulum that took a second to do a half-swing.
-But a problem quickly emerged: French scientists found that the proper length depended on the altitude of the clock’s geographical location, as gravity would affect the rate at which the pendulum swung.
+But a problem quickly emerged: French scientists found that the proper length depended on the clock’s altitude, because gravity affects the rate at which a pendulum swings.

 The 18th century saw the invention of the marine chronometer, which was the life’s work of English clockmaker John Harrison.